Activism platform actionable helps users be proactive about the causes they love – TechCrunch

 Skip forward to today, and people have become far more proactive about the causes they care about.
 That’s why Hewson is launching a new product called actionable, a library of actions mapped across dozens of causes, giving the user a clear view into how they can do something about the things they care about most.

-Though donations are an option across the platform, there are other methods by which users can take action, including volunteering, contacting your representatives, and signing petitions.
+Though donations are an option across the platform, there are other methods by which users can take action, including volunteering, contacting your representatives and signing petitions.

 “We were founded before the 2016 election,” said Hewson.
 “And Speakable was based on the hypothesis that if we didn’t make action easy, people wouldn’t do it.
 But so much has changed, politically and socially, that people are really breaking down the doors to find out ways that they can help in this moment that we’re in.
 So we really wanted to be able to provide our users with a platform where they can proactively seek out things that they want to do and deepen their community experience.”